 The Group's parent Company is listed on the UK stock exchange and the Board's policy is to maintain a strong capital base.
-The Chief Financial Officer monitors the diversity of the Group's major shareholders and further details of the Group's communication with key investors can be found in the Corporate governance report on pages 24 to 30.
+The Chief Financial Officer monitors the diversity of the Group's major shareholders and further details of the Group's communication with key investors can be found in the Corporate governance report on pages 24 to 30 of the Annual Report and Accounts.
 In 2006, the Board approved the commencement of a progressive dividend policy to enhance the total return to shareholders.

 The Group's Chief Executive Officer, Mark Dixon, is the major shareholder of the Company and all executive members of the Board hold shares in the Company.
-Details of the Directors' shareholdings can be found in the report of the Remuneration Committee on pages 32 to 41.
+Details of the Directors' shareholdings can be found in the report of the Remuneration Committee on pages 32 to 41 of the Annual Report and Accounts.
 In addition the Group operates various share option plans for key management and other senior employees.